Simon’s Tuition Software Vision

 By allowing software to become a part of every stakeholder’s life the solutions can remain at our fingertips.
 My vision is that everyone: teachers, parents, pupils, admin, etc. can play a part in the service being provided through software.
 A piece of software that offers up the facilities to remedy both customer and service provider woes.
 My vision is that one software can provide the tools for everyone.
 It can schedule and bill as well as aid teaching and lesson delivery.
 The Covid-19 pandemic has only spurred on the need for a piece of software that can cater for every aspect of a tuition service, all in one place.

-Due to Covid-19, it is more important than ever to offer the best digital communications possible at a time of disconnect.
+Due to Covid-19, it is more important than ever to offer the best digital communications possible for lockdown mentoring at a time of disconnect.
 It is also essential that we are able to adapt and act quickly when restrictions and service capabilities change.
 Simon’s vision tells us that for tuition services that run manually or that use several different tools to operate this can be a challenge.
 Finding the right software; an all-encompassing software that can provide the solution to every pitfall, is the only way to keep connected and feel in control as a service provider and as a customer.